datanav/docs/technical/webcrm-wix.rst

      - "string"

-Webcrm Products to Wix Products
+WebCRM Products to Wix Products
 -------------------------------
-Every Webcrm Products will be synchronized with a Wix Products.
+Every WebCRM Products will be synchronized with a Wix Products.

-Once a link between a Webcrm Products and a Wix Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a Wix Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Products and a Wix Products:
+The following properties are synchronized between a WebCRM Products and a Wix Products:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Products Property
+   * - WebCRM Products Property
      - Wix Products Property
      - Wix Data Type
    * - ProductCostPrice